 In 2019, the motto of the festival was “Dia-logos” (8-19 August 201*).
 Again, there will be “prefestival activities”, four concerts prior to the main festival at different places of the islands of Lesbos and CHios in order to include the whole island (and its neighbours) into the festival activities.

-The 2020 edition of the festival will take place from 8-19 August 2020.
-This year’s motto is “Odyssey”.
-Two world premieres are planned, one by a Greek female composer, the other one by Nickos Harizanos, who has been composer in residence at the Molyvos International Music Festival before.
+The 2020 edition of the festival was supposed to take place from 8-19 August 2020.
+Two world premieres were planned, one by a Greek female composer, the other one by Nickos Harizanos, who has been composer in residence at the Molyvos International Music Festival before.
 Due to the Corona crisis, the festival cannot take place as it was planned.
 The team, however, developed a smaller alternative programme.
 There will be a pre-festival activity in Stuttgart, Germany, on July 24 (live broadcast on SWR 2 as part of the ARD Radiofestival) and two concerts in Molyvos on August 17 and 18.

 Also in 2020, the MIMF participates in the Creative Europe Programme of the European Union.
 The Title of the project is “Musique est une femme”.
 A video competition is also part of the Creative Europe project.